Bachelor of Science with Honours

 Social work students in Northern Ireland are required to register with the Northern Ireland Social Care Council (NI_SCC).
 You will be asked to sign a declaration that you will comply with the NI_SCC Standards of Conduct for Social work students available at the following link NI_SCC Standards of Conduct for Social Work Students

 As part of the registration process you will be asked to provide information so that NI_SCC can assess your suitability to train as a social worker.
 This is known as, ‘Fitness to Practice’.
-The purpose of Fitness to Practice is not to punish potential registrants but to protect the public.
-Each case is considered separately and on its own merit further information can be accessed at the following link:
+Each case is considered separately and on its own merit.
+Further information can be accessed at the following link: https://niscc.info/fitness-to-practise-and-hearings

 Department of Health Incentive Scheme